matiasandina/list_files/docs/installation.rst

 Stable release
 --------------

-To install list_files, run this command in your terminal:
+To install rlist_files, run this command in your terminal:

 .. code-block:: console

-    $ pip install list_files
+    $ pip install rlist_files

 This is the preferred method to install list_files, as it will always install the most recent stable release.